Jason-M-Richards/Predicting-King-County-Housing-Prices-via-Linear-Regression/README.md

 =======
 >>>>>>> 044bc070273f1e93c211808745eac61ac40020a3
-3. Is there any findings on time of year that is valuable to an investor?
+3. Are there any findings on time of year that is valuable to an investor?
-April-July seem to be the top 4 months for sales in the region according to our visual.
+**April-July seem to be the top 4 months for sales in the region according to our visual.**